rasensio1/10-steps-clojure/README.md

 #####VIM

 For VIM users, grab TPope's [fireplace](https://github.com/tpope/vim-fireplace).
-You need to be inside of your leiningen directory with a REPL running in the command line for this to work.
+You need to be inside of your leiningen directory with a REPL running in a command line window for this to work.

 `cpp` while the cursor is inside of a clojure expression evaluates that function inside a REPL!
-You'll see the output at the very botto of the window.
+You'll see the output at the very bottom of the window.

 #Tips